jooy2/vitepress-sidebar/README.md

 - Default: `false`

 If this value is `true`, then if a subfile with the same name as the folder exists, a link will be created in the folder to navigate to that file, and the file will not be displayed in the child item.

+### `useFolderLinkAsIndexPage`

+- Type: `boolean`
+- Default: `false`

+If this value is `true`, Set the link to go to the subfile `index.md` in each folder.
+Note that this option sets the link even if the `index.md` file doesn't exist in the child item, so if the file doesn't exist, you may get a 404 error.

 ### `folderLinkNotIncludesFileName`